Skip to main content

 CM.L2-3.4.7 (Unauthorized Software)Defender for Endpoint (Software Inventory)Threat Defense

-CM.L2-3.4.9 (User-Installed Software)Intune (Endpoint Privilege Management)Foundational Architecture & Design
+CM.L2-3.4.9 (User-Installed Software)Intune (Endpoint Privilege Management)OIB Deployment

 IDENTIFICATION & AUTHENTICATION (IA)